konsoio/konso-valuetracking-clients-dotnet/README.md

 For detailed documentation and additional examples, refer to the [Konso API Reference](https://docs.konso.io/).

-### Requirements
+## Requirements

 - .NET 5 or higher
 - Konso BucketId and API key

-### Support and Feedback
+## Support and Feedback

-If you encounter any issues or have any questions or feedback, please reach out to our support team at support@konso.io.
+If you encounter any issues or have any questions or feedback, please reach out to our support team at <support at konso.io>.
 We are here to assist you and continually improve the Konso Value Tracking .NET Client Library to meet your business needs.

 ✅ Developed / Developing by [InDevLabs](https://indevlabs.de)